-The draft Far North Queensland (FNQ) Regional Plan 2025 is open for public consultation and you're invited to have your say.
+The draft Far North Queensland (FNQ) Regional Plan 2025 is now under review after public consultation.

-This is your opportunity to share your thoughts on the draft FNQ Regional Plan 2025 and help shape how your region responds to growth and change.
+Thank you for sharing your thoughts on the draft FNQ Regional Plan 2025 and helping shape how your region responds to growth and change.

 Share your thoughts

-Your post will appear anonymously.
+Your posts are listed anonymously below.
 Others will be able to read it and give it a ‘like’ if they support your feedback.

 All posts will be considered during the finalisation of the FNQ Regional Plan, however, please note these comments are not considered as a formal (“properly made”) submission.